This post may contain affiliate links.

 There’s been a lot of buzz around the holidays and Thanksgiving dinner lately, but let’s not ignore the most important meal of the day…BREAKFAST.
 Ok, or brunch.
 I’ll leave the decision up to you!

 If you’ve never had baked oatmeal before, I’ll let you in on a little secret: Baked oatmeal makes for a perfect healthy breakfast that so easy to throw together, and is totally perfect to bring for a potluck style brunch.
-(Who needs to stress transporting waffles or pancakes to a breakfast anyways, amirite?)
+There are also so many different flavour variations you can make like Blueberry Baked Oatmeal, Carrot Cake Baked Oatmeal or Banana Bread Baked Oatmeal.

 This baked oatmeal is holiday-inspired because it’s a PECAN PIE baked oatmeal.
 So we’ve got pecans mixed inside the oats, and a candied maple pecan crumble topping.
 (Pro tip: make extra pecan topping so you can snack on it while prepping the recipe 😉 )